An Investigation Into The Relationship Between SEO And Stock Price

 PPC spending and stock price

 When doing the research for this study, I went on a little tangent and checked if PPC advertising spending has a high correlation with stock price.
-When I did the analysis, two factors surfaced that seemed to make this this unlikely:
+When I did the analysis, two factors surfaced that seemed to make this unlikely:

 1) A surprising amount of companies in the study don’t spend on PPC at all.
 It seems that either a company sees no value in PPC or bids only on its brand.